Skip to Content

 Grilled crab leg at a market in Kyoto

-After lunch, I walked back through Nishiki Market and had this Uji matcha soft serve for JPY 486.
+After lunch, I walked back through Nishiki Market and had this Uji matcha soft serve.
 Uji refers to a small city between Kyoto and Nara known for producing some of the finest green tea in Japan.

 This ice cream cone was amazingly delicious and the best matcha ice cream I’ve ever had in Japan.
 Be sure to enjoy a cone or two in Kyoto.